 One key issue here seemed to be expertise, as 4.0 certainly requires digital skill sets that more traditional manufacturing lacks.
 While 84 percent state they are doing as much as possible to create such a suitable workforce, only 25 percent believe they have the talent necessary.
 It’s clear, then, that finding experienced teams to build the necessary infrastructure and support is a common bottleneck.

-According to most experts, 4.0 and the IIoT is only going to expand over the next few years as the integration between manufacturing and digital solutions becomes more and more commonplace.
+According to most experts, 4.0 and the IIoT are only going to expand over the next few years as the integration between manufacturing and digital solutions becomes more and more commonplace.
 Gartner estimates, for example, that the market will rise close to $3.7 trillion in 2020 – just 2 years away.

 Of course, because 4.0 is not one singular item, but a collection of interconnected sections, some sectors will also grow at their own pace.
 Cybersecurity will naturally become more vital, as the need for online protection rises.
 Morgan Stanley estimate that this market alone will be worth $183 billion by 2020 as well.
 The logic behind this is flawless; as businesses that were previously mostly offline move more and move into the digital world, the global need for cybersecurity also increases.